BrianSlick/BTILazyLoadingGetters/README.md

 ### Requirements and supported OS versions

 - Tested on Mavericks.
 Not sure how far back it will work.
-Previous version worked fine on Mountain Lion.
 - Current build target is Mavericks, which uses ARC.
 If building for anything older, you have to use garbage collection.